Muslim Aid: Recent work

 Muslim Aid has carried out its work in many areas of the world.
 It operated in Indonesia following the 2004 Indian Ocean earthquake (tsunami) and then the two earthquakes in Java (one in May 2006 and the other in July of that year).
 It also worked in Bosnia following the Yugoslav wars of the 1990s.
 It worked in Pakistan following the 2005 Kashmir earthquake, to build seismically resistant sustainable housing in conjunction with UK architectural charity Article 25.
 It has continuously worked in the Palestinian territories, Darfur, Eritrea, Afghanistan, Lebanon and Bangladesh.
 It also worked in China following the 2008 Sichuan earthquake.

-In 2010 Muslim Aid responded to the destructive earthquake in Haiti and the devastating floods in Pakistan.
-It raised nearly £600,000 and £3 million respectively to help those who afflicted by the disasters.
-It is continuing its reconstruction work in these countries ensuring long-term prosperity of those living there.

 Since 2011, Muslim Aid has worked inside Syria, as well as in neighbouring countries through its field offices and partners, to deliver essential aid to those affected by the conflict in Syria.
 To date, food items, clothing, hygiene kits, medical aid and non-food items have been distributed.
 Education projects and long-term support of a hospital inside Syria commenced in 2016.

 In 2016, Muslim Aid, in partnership with WFP, was the first NGO to reach Shirqat, Iraq, for over two years with essential food aid.

 East London Mosque and Muslim Aid donated 10 tonnes of food to homeless people in December 2016.

 Faith groups including Muslim Aid worked together to care for street sleepers and other vulnerable people in the run-up to Christmas in 2016 across the English capital of London are expanding their efforts by providing meals and shelter packs to rough sleepers.
 Their aim is to make sure those most in need are protected from cold weather and hunger during the holidays when many shops and services are closed or operating at reduced capacity.

 Following the Grenfell Tower fire in 2017, Muslim Aid, in association with Islamic Relief mobilised to provide aid, collecting over 60 tonnes of supplies and raising more than £73,000 for the affected residents.

-Kashif Shabir was appointed chief executive in 2021, Kashif initially joined Muslim Aid as Director of Transformation and Strategy to work on the charity’s future direction.
-Having been asked to step in as interim CEO, in April 2020, he has guided Muslim Aid through not only the difficulties of operating throughout the pandemic but also has implemented significant organisational change since.
-He brings to his new role a range of experiences from across the Muslim and non-Muslim charitable sector, having worked previously at Oxfam, British Red Cross and Mercy Mission amongst other organisations.
+Khalid Javid was appointed chief executive in 2023, with a vision to renew Muslim Aid's UK Operations.
+Javid's recent focus has been on tackling the UK's cost-of-living crisis, notably overseeing Muslim Aid deliver over 30,000 meals in Tower Hamlets during 2023's Ramadan Campaign.
+As CEO, his vision includes intensified efforts to help UK beneficiaries, which has recently seen a growing need, as well as expanding Muslim Aid’s international programmes.